eluckie/ParksApi.Solution/README.md

 #### for PATCH request

-When making a `PATCH` request to `http://localhost:5000/api/Parks/{id}`, you need to include a body that includes the park's property to update, specify an operation, and specify the new value.
-Here's an example in JSON:
+When making a `PATCH` request to `http://localhost:5002/api/Parks/{id}`, you need to include a body that includes the park's property to update, an operation to perform, and a new value.
+The `{id}` in the URL should be replaced with the `parkId` of the park you're updating.
+Here's an example body in JSON:

-_(Though you may choose to include the old value of the property with "from", it is not required and is only included here for clarity's sake.)_
+_(Though you may choose to include the old value of the property with "from", it is **not required** and is only included here for clarity's sake.)_

 ```json
 {